Université de Montréal: Media

 The university's student population operates a number of news media outlets.
 The Quartier Libre is the school's main student newspaper.
 CISM-FM is an independently owned radio station of the students of the Université de Montréal and operated by the student union.
 The radio station dates back to 1970; it received a permit from the Canadian Radio-television and Telecommunications Commission (CRTC) on 10 July 1990 to transmit on an FM band.
 On 14 March 1991, CISM's broadcasting antenna was boosted to 10 000 watts.
 With a broadcasting radius of 70 km, CISM is now the world's largest French-language university radio station.
 The CFTU-DT television station also receives technical and administrative support from the student body.

 Sports

-Université de Montréal's sports teams are known as the Carabins.
+The Université de Montréal's sports teams are known as the Carabins.
 The Carabins participate in the U Sports' Réseau du sport étudiant du Québec (RSEQ) conference for most varsity sports.
 Varsity teams include rugby, badminton, Canadian football, cheerleading, golf, hockey, swimming, alpine skiing, soccer, tennis, track and field, cross-country, and volleyball.
 The athletics program at the university dates back to 1922.
 The university's athletic facilities is open to both its varsity teams and students.
 The largest sports facility is the Centre d'éducation physique et des sports de l'Université de Montréal (CEPSUM), which is also home to all of the Carabin's varsity teams.
 The CEPSUM's building was built in 1976 in preparation for the 1976 Summer Olympics held in Montréal.
 The outdoor stadium of the CEPSUM, which hosts the university's football team, can seat around 5,100 people.